Why France? Why Now?

 But the costs of food, entertainment, restaurants, household goods, etc. are very similar to the U.S.

-There are, of course, beaucoup reasons NOT to make a move like this.
-That is a whole other conversation!
+All of that said, there are beaucoup reasons NOT to make a move like this, but that is a whole other conversation!